Nathan Swartz

-Nathan Swartz (July 1902 – August 1984) was a Russian Empire-born American shoemaker and businessman, known for founding the Timberland Company.
+Nathan Swartz (July 1902 – August 1984) was a Ukrainian-born American shoemaker and businessman, known for founding the Timberland Company.

 Early life

-Nathan Swartz was born to a poor Jewish family in July 1902 in Odessa, Russian Empire, the fourth generation of a family of shoemakers.
+Nathan Swartz was born to a poor Jewish family in July 1902 in Odessa, Kherson Governorate, the fourth generation of a family of shoemakers.
 Soon before the First World War, the family migrated to the US.

 Career

 Swartz started as an apprentice in a New York shoe repair shop.
 In 1952, he bought a 50% stake in the Abington Shoe Company, in Massachusetts, which later became Timberland.
 He retired in 1968.

 Family

 Swartz had two sons, Herman and Sidney.
 Herman led the company from 1968 to 1986, followed by Sidney from 1986 to 1998.
 In 1998, Sidney's son, Jeffrey Swartz, took over.
-In 2011, Jeffrey sold the company to VF in a $2B deal.
+In 2011, Jeffrey sold the company to VF for $2 billion.

 Trivia

 Swartz lost several fingers in an industrial accident.